Glenelg, Highland: Attractions

-The ferry is a tourist attraction in itself.
-Another attraction in recent years are a pair of resident sea eagles During the summer, sightings are almost daily as they fish by the ferry crossing trying to feed their young.
-Glenelg attracts tourists to the remains of two of the best-preserved brochs (Dun Telve and Dun Troddan) on mainland Scotland, located in Glen Beag.
+Glenelg attracts tourists to the remains of two of the best-preserved brochs (Dun Telve and Dun Troddan) on mainland Scotland, located in Glen Beag, about three miles further along the road from the main Glenelg settlement.

 Amenities

 The community's only pub is the Glenelg Inn.
-This stands on the site of the earlier Glenelg Hotel, a fine highland hotel with marble flooring which caught fire in 1946 and had to be demolished.
+This stands on the site of the earlier Glenelg Hotel, a hotel with marble flooring which caught fire in 1946 and had to be demolished.
 There is also a village shop, an organic market garden/croft and associated cafe, in Glen Beag.
 There is also a seasonal cafe in the Glenelg Village Hall in Kirkton and local businesses offering local services including bicycle hire and repair.

 Glenelg Parish Church of Scotland has an 18th-century core.
-It under went repairs from 1821 to 1830, the was interior remodelled in 1863 and again in 1929.
+It underwent repairs from 1821 to 1830, the interior was remodelled in 1863 and again in 1929.
 There is an 18th-century bird-cage bellcote to the west gable.
+It is now united with other churches across Lochalsh area as part of the South West Ross Church of Scotland.
+Within the area also meets Glenelg Free Church of Scotland (part of Glenelg and Inverinate Free Church), which uses the Glenelg Parish Church for their evening service; and Glenelg Christian Fellowship, part of the Apostolic Church.